Portkey-AI/helm-chart/helm/enterprise/README.md

 - AmazonBedrockFullAccess (or a more restrictive custom policy for Bedrock)

 ### Cache Store
-There are three possible values for `CACHE_STORE`:
+There are three possible ways to configure Redis.
+Set `CACHE_STORE` as one of the below

-- `redis`
+- `redis`: Deploys Redis in the cluster
+- `aws-elastic-cache`: Use AWS managed ElastiCache
+- `custom`: Use any other Redis setup

+Set CACHE_STORE to match your chosen cache solution.

+Note:
+- `REDIS_URL` defaults to `redis://redis:6379`
+- `REDIS_TLS_ENABLED` defaults to `false`
-- `aws-elastic-cache`
+- `TLS mode` is only supported with `aws-elastic-cache`
-- `custom`

-If CACHE_STORE is set as `redis`, a Redis instance will also be deployed in the cluster.
-If you are using AWS ElastiCache or a custom Redis setup, set `CACHE_STORE` accordingly.
+- If you are using Redis in cluster mode, set `REDIS_MODE` to `cluster` in values.
+If not, this can be left blank.

 The following values are mandatory